 This epic tale recounts the 4-year journey that Ted Simon undertook on his Triumph Motorcycle to travel across 45 countries and 5 continents.

 Many travelers today might feel like they have seen it all.
 Ted Simon proves there are always hidden gems and surprises waiting to be discovered.

-Readers will join him as he crosses treacherous roads navigates risky landscapes, and comes face to face with different cultures.
+Readers will join him as he crosses treacherous roads, navigates risky landscapes, and faces different cultures.

 Through witty anecdotes and vivid descriptions, this captivating read offers insight into how beneficial exploration can be.
 Jupiter’s Travels will get you itching to explore the world.
 Follow Ted Simon as he takes you on a journey around the globe!

 Written by environmental activist Georgina Wilson-Powell, The Eco-Conscious Travel Guide is the ultimate companion for conscientious and slow travelers.

 Its purpose is to contribute to a better understanding of eco-friendliness by revealing ingenious ways to explore a new place without leaving a negative footprint.

 With simple tips and tricks, it makes eco-traveling accessible to anyone.

 You’d love to read these US travel guides.